-Fitness of staff

-- 35. (1) The service provider must not - a) employ a person under a contract of employment to work at the service unless that person is fit do so; - b) allow a volunteer to work at the service unless that person is fit to do so; - c) allow any other person to work at the service in a position in which he or she may in the course of his or her duties have regular contact with individuals who are receiving care and support or with other persons who are vulnerable unless that person is fit to do so. - (2) For the purposes of paragraph (1), a person is not fit to work at the service unless - a) the person is of suitable integrity and good character; - b) the person has the qualifications, skills, competence and experience necessary for the work he or she is to perform; - the person is able by reason of their health, after reasonable adjustments are made, of properly performing the tasks which are intrinsic to the work for which he or she is employed or engaged; - d) the person has provided full and satisfactory information or documentation, as the case may be, in respect of each of the matters specified in Part 1 of Schedule 1 and this information or documentation is available at the service for inspection by the service regulator; - e) subject to paragraph (10) of this regulation where the person is employed by the service provider to manage the
+Regulation 35 Guidance Fitness of staff 35.
+(1) The service provider must not- a) employ a person under a contract of employment to work a the service unless that person is fit do so; b) allow a volunteer to work at the service unless that person is fit to do so; c) allow any other person to work at the service in a position which he or she may in the course of his or her duties have regular contact with individuals who are receiving care and support or with other persons who are vulnerable unless Also includes checking the veracity of references and employment.
+Where agency staff are deployed service providers ensure that they are subject to the same checks as permanently employed staff and have evidence to demonstrate that the checks have that person is fit to do so.
+(2) For the purposes of paragraph (1), a person is not fit to work at the service unless- a) the person is of suitable integrity and good character; b) the person has the qualifications, skills, competence and The service provider has a process in place to assure themselves the agency is reliable and robust in carrying out these checks. experience necessary for the work he or she is to perform; c) the person is able by reason of their health, after reasonable adjustments are made, of properly performing the tasks which are intrinsic to the work for which he or she is employed or engaged; Service providers have a process in place to check that staff d) the person has provided full and satisfactory information of documentation, as the case may be, in respect of each of the matters specified in Part 1 of Schedule 1 and this information or documentation is available at the service for inspection by the service regulator; voluntary register.
+Having considered all the information available service e) subject to paragraph (10) of this regulation where the person is employed by the service provider to manage the service, the person is registered as a social care manager with Social Care Wales;